RPGroup-PBoC/human_impacts/data/anthropocene/SteelAssoc_steel_production/README.md

 Source: World Steel Association
 Source: worldsteel.org"
-* **Bias**: These data are published by the World Steel Association, an industry association that may have biases.
+* **Bias**: These data are published by the World Steel Association, an industry association that may have biases or conflicts of interest.
 The data is similar to other sources.

 ## Notes